Ahm15275097/Glossary/README.md

 The debugging process helps remove bugs and faults throughout the development of the application.
 Taking away faults and errors from an application will lower the chance that a flaw will be found in an application.
 This will make the application more robust as the chance of the application failing would masssively reduce.
 This is because errors and faults lead to an application being less resilient, users with bad intentions will target the system.

 In the debugging process, bugs can be purposely produced.
 This will allow the error to be understood from an attacker's perspective,enabling tests to be done against high level threats.
 Doing tests such as these allows the developer to see if the application works as they would like it to.
 The developer can also see how well their application reacts to threats and if any more improvements could me made.
 This would make the application more secure.

+# Critically evaluate why a coding standard is necessary in a team as well as for the individual.

+Coding standards are essential to having a well written program, this is so that when it is read by others it can be clearly understood.
+This is more important in a team when everyone needs to follow the same standards so that there won't be any unexpected errors.

+When a group project is assigned, everybody will work on the same program but will work on there own set tasks.
+No matter how the tasks are distributed it is vital that the coding standards are followed by each individual.
+Coding standards will help the team write up the code in the same format so the way the code is presented and looks remains consistant.
+For example, if 2 group members like to indent the code in certain parts of the program, for example after new functions have been created, and the other don't, the format of the code will look untidy and will make the work unprofessional.
+Coding standards ensure that everyone is together and there are no differences in code format.

+Coding standards are also important for when an idividual writes a piece of code.
+For example when trying to find errors and debugging, if the code is well written and is presented well, it will be easier to find bugs.
+Also when revisting code, it will be better understood, if the developer hasn't senn this piece of code in a long it can be easily understood if the coding standards were adhered to/.